Im-JustAChillGuy/vantage/README.md

 ## Honest heads-up

-While scaffolding this I should flag something I glossed over earlier:
+While scaffolding this I should flag something:
 **entity culling mods already exist** — most notably `tr7zw`'s "Entity Culling" mod, which does occlusion + distance culling and is widely used.
 So this isn't literally unprecedented territory.
 What's still genuinely underexplored